Chart Color Schemes

 Camp Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Camp Hill is notably high, with 47.4% of residents aged 15 and above holding university qualifications as of the latest data.
-This figure exceeds both Queensland's state average of 25.7% and Australia's national average of 30.4%.
-The area's educational advantage is reflected in its strong showing across various qualification levels: Bachelor degrees are most prevalent at 31.7%, followed by postgraduate qualifications (10.7%) and graduate diplomas (5.0%).
-Vocational credentials are also prominent, with 25.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (9.6%) and certificates (15.6%).
+Educational attainment in Camp Hill is notably high, with 47.4% of residents aged 15 and above holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most prevalent at 31.7%, followed by postgraduate qualifications (10.7%) and graduate diplomas (5.0%).
+Vocational credentials are also common, with 25.2% of residents holding such qualifications – advanced diplomas account for 9.6% and certificates for 15.6%.
+Educational participation is high, with 32.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education